Birinder1469/BirinderSingh_Blog/_posts/2019-09-23-fastai_image_classification.md

 comments: true
 ---

-## fast.ai course on Image classification
+## fastai course on Image classification
 ### About the course

-While I was looking for some good courses on Deep Learning, my search ended when I came across this course by fast.ai: [Practical Deep Learning for Coders, v3](https://course.fast.ai/).
+While I was looking for some good courses on Deep Learning, my search ended when I came across this course by fast.ai: [Practical Deep Learning for Coders, v3](https://course.fastai/).
 This is the part 1 of the two part series by fast.ai.
 Part 1 covers four applications:

 1. Computer Vision
 2. Natural Language Text
 3. Collaborative filtering
 4. Tabular Data

 The course teaches how to train PyTorch models using the fastai library.
-The instructor Jeremy is the cofounder of the Fast.ai.
+The instructor Jeremy is the cofounder of the fast.ai.
 The course helps the user set up the cloud service in the beginning before getting into the actual deep learning problems.
 In this course Jeremy has followed a unique approach of hands on experience in coding first and then getting into the concepts of what is going on under the hood.
 My experience in Computer Vision during my Capstone project through the Master of Data Science program was in Keras but I found the fastai commands quite straightforward.
 The number of lines of codes in fastai is generally 1/6th those in Keras.

 ## Motivation